Double-slit experiment in momentum space: Introduction

-{\em Introduction.} Young's seminal double-slit experiment demonstrates the interference of -- classical or quantum -- amplitudes if the wave propagate along (two) different spatial paths \cite{optics}.
+Young's seminal double-slit experiment demonstrates the interference of -- classical or quantum -- amplitudes if the wave propagate along (two) different spatial paths \cite{optics}.
 A wave emitted from some local source passes through two narrow slits in a plate, located at coordinates $r_a$ and $r_b$, and interferes with itself on a distant screen, cf.~upper panel of Fig.~\ref{fig-two-slit}.
 If the transition amplitudes from the source to a given point on the screen along the two paths are $f_a$ and $f_b$, the intensity profile on the screen is $|f_a + f_b|^2 = |f_a|^2 + |f_b|^2 + 2\,\Re(f_a f_b^*)$, and the interference term produces a spatially periodic signal on the screen.
 Such interference fringes have been observed not only for photons but also for electrons, atoms \cite{atoms}, and even large organic molecules \cite{large-molecules}.
 Moreover, any modification of the physical conditions along either path probed by these particles gives rise to a shift in the interference pattern, which is the basis of numerous interferometric techniques \cite{optics}.

 A similar situation occurs frequently in collision experiments when an initial state evolves into a final state via different intermediate states, such as different excited states of an atom or different virtual particles in high-energy collisions.
-For example, elastic scattering of charged hadrons may proceed via purely electromagnetic or purely strong interactions, which interfere in the cross section.
-In such cases, one observes interference between amplitudes with the same initial and final state kinematics but with different state-space evolution.
+Neutrino oscillations \cite{neutrino} is a hallmark example of such dynamics.
+A neutrino, which is produced in a state of definite flavour, propagates to the detection point as a superposition of three mass eigenstates.
+For a fixed neutrino energy, they correspond to different momenta, and their interference causes spatially oscillating probability for changing flavour between production and detection point.
+Although one sometimes refers to these oscillations as the momentum-space analog of the two-slit experiment \cite{lipkin}, it is important to keep in mind that one observes here interference between amplitudes with the same initial and final state kinematics but with different {\em state-space evolution}.
+Similar remarks apply to the interference inside atom interferometers \cite{atom}.
+A freely falling atom or an atomic cloud is brought into a superposition of excited states, which owing to their energy difference move with different momenta and when recombining produce an interference pattern.